f1tzpatrick/airship-helpers/README.md

 **Note:** 20_run_gate_runner.sh should complete after 45 to 90 minutes.

-### 2. Take ownership of the Environment
+### 2. Get set up to use the new cluster

 At this point airshipctl has created VMs and deployed kubernetes on top of them.
 There are some configuration updates we need to make in order to continue using this cluster.

 - Add your user to the docker and libvirt groups if you want
+- `chown` some directories that were created by the gate as root
 - Save the secrets that were generated during deployment
-- Take ownership of your airship config files and update your kubeconfig
+- Make updates your airshiptl and kube config files
 - Set the kubeconfig context to target-cluster

-The script `airship-helpers/take-ownership.sh` takes care of these tasks.
+The script `airship-helpers/post-deploy.sh` takes care of these tasks.

 Afterwards, you should now be able to interact with your deployment:

 - Confirm that the VMs are running:
   ```
-  steven@airship-2:$ sudo virsh list
+  steven@airship:$ sudo virsh list
   Id    Name                           State
   ----------------------------------------------------
   6     air-target-1                   running